 Hebrew at Mirowitz is not taught as a foreign language.
 Rather, it is considered a communicative heritage language, and we learn it not to understand the other, but to understand ourselves.

-If you don’t speak Hebrew, bring along someone to translate when you come visit our Hebrew classrooms.
+If you don’t speak Hebrew, bring along someone to translate when you come visit our Hebrew classrooms (or watch it here).
 Lessons are ivrit b’ivrit — Hebrew in Hebrew — and even our students have at times suspected (incorrectly) that their teachers don’t speak English.

 Daily lessons focus on Modern Hebrew with exposure to Biblical Hebrew.
 Teachers incorporate literature, newspapers, skits and games to bring the Hebrew language to life, and connect students with the language of their heritage.